#1 most-recommended muscle-building whey

 Optimum Nutrition Gold Standard 100% Whey is the most-recommended muscle-building protein in the UK in 2026, with 55,656 verified Amazon UK reviews at 4.6 stars on the Double Rich Chocolate variant alone.
 Each scoop delivers 24g of whey blend protein (isolate + concentrate + hydrolysate) with 5.5g of leucine - well above the 2.5g MPS threshold.

-MyProtein Impact Whey is the budget pick for muscle gain.
-21g protein per 25g scoop at 79p per serving (Which?
-2026 panel measurement).
-On Impact Week with a 40-50 percent code, it lands at roughly 36p per 25g of protein - the cheapest muscle-building whey in the UK.
+MyProtein Impact Whey is the recognisable budget pick for muscle gain, at 21g protein per 25g scoop.
+On Impact Week with a 40-50 percent code it lands around 52p per 25g of protein, and about £1.04 at full price on the 4.5kg.
+It is no longer the cheapest muscle-building whey in the UK: Bulk Basic Whey is about 46p at its everyday price without needing a code at all.

 Applied Nutrition Critical Whey is the Informed Sport certified mid-tier option.
 24g protein per scoop from a 4-source blend.
 The right pick for tested athletes who need certified batch testing but want better value than Optimum Nutrition Gold Standard.